kubernetes/enhancements/keps/sig-node/4929-exec-action-timeout/README.md

 ###### What steps should be taken if SLOs are not being met to determine the problem?

-Inspect affected pod specs for lifecycle exec `timeoutSeconds`, check pod events and kubelet logs for lifecycle hook failures, and disable the `PodLifecycleExecActionTimeout` feature gate or remove the field if necessary.
+Inspect affected pod specs for lifecycle exec `timeoutSeconds`, check pod events and kubelet logs for lifecycle hook failures, verify the configured `preStop` timeout fits within the pod termination grace period, and disable the `PodLifecycleExecActionTimeout` feature gate or remove the field if necessary.

 ## Implementation History